Photo: Dr. Ulrike Kastrup, Director of focusTerra Zurich, ETH, Zurich, 2025.

 In her words: “The central theme throughout my career has been the education and empowerment of people to understand their natural and man-made environment and to act responsibly within it.”

-communication sciences, geophysics, geology, astronomy, space sciences, earthquakes, carbon capture /storage /use, carbon cycle, carbon neutral, climate anxiety, climate change, climate extreme events, climate scenarios, cloaking, CO2, communication, democratic process, dialogue with society, education, energy, exhibition, hazard and risk, outreach, science communication
+communication sciences, geophysics, geology, astronomy, space sciences, earthquakes, carbon capture /storage /use, carbon cycle, carbon neutral, climate anxiety, climate change, climate extreme events, climate scenarios, cloaking, CO2, communication, democratic process, dialogue with society, education, energy, exhibition, hazard and risk, outreach, science communication.

 Zurich – May 12th, 2025